 How are mold allergies diagnosed?

-Mold allergies are diagnosed by an immunologist or an allergist.
-If you suspect that you have developed a mold allergy then you need to make an appointment with an immunologist.
+An immunologist or an allergist diagnoses mold allergies.
+If you suspect you have developed a mold allergy, you must make an appointment with an immunologist.
 An immunologist can administer tests that are designed to determine what allergies you may have.

 They will either administer a skin test (commonly referred to as a scratch test) or they will run a blood test.
-Either way, you will have results that are accurate and can answer whether or not you have a mold problem.
+Either way, you will have accurate results and can answer whether or not you have a mold problem.

 Skin test